Sarah Palin: Education

 Palin supports sex education in public schools that encourages sexual abstinence along with teaching about contraception.
 She also supports discussion of creationism during lessons on evolution in public schools.
 Palin believes evolution "should be taught as an accepted principle" and said that her belief in God's role in Earth's creation "is not part of the state policy or a local curriculum in a school district.
 Science should be taught in science class."
 (See Creation–evolution controversy.)

 Guns

-A Life Member of the National Rifle Association (NRA), Palin interprets the Second Amendment as including the right to handgun possession and opposes bans on semi-automatic assault weapons.
+A Life Member of the National Rifle Association of America (NRA), Palin interprets the Second Amendment as including the right to handgun possession and opposes bans on semi-automatic firearms.
 She supports gun safety education for youth.

 Environment

 Palin supports off-shore drilling, and land-based drilling in the Arctic National Wildlife Refuge.
 When commenting on the Gulf Coast oil disaster Palin said, "I repeat the slogan 'drill here, drill now.'"
 She said, "I want our country to be able to trust the oil industry."
 Palin asked supporters to read an article by Thomas Sowell that criticized Obama for having BP pay to an escrow fund.

 Palin considers herself a conservationist and during the 2008 campaign said "of global warming, climate change, whether it's entirely, wholly caused by man's activities or is part of the cyclical nature of our planet...John McCain and I agree that we have to make sure that we're doing all we can to cut down on pollution."
 She opposed cap-and-trade proposals contained in the yet to be defeated ACES energy bill.
 Speaking at a 2009 Department of Interior hearing, Palin acknowledged that "many believe" a global effort to reduce greenhouse gases is needed.
 She stated, "[S]topping domestic energy production of preferred fuels does not solve the issues associated with global warming and threatened or endangered species, but it can make them worse...
 These available fuels are required to supply the nation's energy needs during the transition to green energy alternatives."
 After the election and the Climatic Research Unit email controversy, Palin spoke at a 2010 California logging conference calling studies supporting the scientific consensus on climate change "snake oil science".
 She attacked what she called "heavy-handed" environmental laws and cited her 2008 suit, as Alaska's governor, against the federal government to overturn the listing of polar bears as a threatened species.
 She considered environmental regulations as an economic burden to businesses trying to recover from the recession and environmental activists as wanting to "lock up the land".